 Making Garden Features and Furniture

-I quite like making mosaics so for our current house I made a number of mosaics on concrete paving slabs, which were then set in paths around the house making an interesting feature.
-I also used mosaics to make a small garden table.
-Another project could be to build wooden benches and garden tables.
+I quite like making mosaics so for our last house I made a number of mosaics on concrete paving slabs, which were then set in paths around the house.

 Start a Worm Farm